Unimodular Hyperbolic Triangulations: Circle Packing and Random Walk: Background and Definitions

 In other words,

 This definition generalises naturally to define unimodular marked graphs and maps.
 Importantly, any finite graph $G$ with a uniformly chosen root vertex $\rho$ satisfies the mass transport principle.

 The laws of unimodular random rooted graphs form a weakly closed, convex subset of the space of probability measures on $\mathcal{G}_\bullet$, so that weak limits of unimodular random graphs are unimodular.
 In particular, a weak limit of finite graphs with uniformly chosen roots is unimodular: such a limit of finite graphs is referred to as a \textbf{Benjamini-Schramm limit}.
 It is a major open problem to determine whether all unimodular random rooted graphs arise as Benjamini-Schramm limits of finite graphs \cite[\S 10]{AL07}.
+As mentioned in \cref{sec:examples}, we provide a positive solution to this problem in the planar case in the upcoming work \cite{unimodular2}, proving that every simply connected unimodular random rooted planar map is a Benjamini-Schramm limit of finite maps.

 A common use of the mass transport principle to obtain proofs by contradiction is the following.
 If $(G,\rho)$ is a unimodular random rooted graph and $f$ is a mass transport such that the mass sent out from each vertex $\sum_vf(G,u,v) \leq M$ is uniformly bounded almost surely, then almost surely there are no vertices that receive infinite mass: if vertices receiving infinite mass were to exist with positive probability, the root would be such a vertex with positive probability \cite[Lemma 2.3]{AL07}, contradicting the mass transport principle.